MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![File size](media/edit-file-size.png "File size")

-4. Go back to the **Environments** screen to prepare for the next step.
+4. Go back to the **Environments** page to prepare for the next step.

 ### Install and configure the Dynamics 365 Guides solution<a name="configure"></a>